Luv8436/RevisewithArsh/README.md

 <br/> <b>Approach</b>
 <h3> count=1<br/> Iterate and increment the count if current and previous character are same else set count=1 and do the same.</h3>

+## Ugly Numbers

+Ugly numbers are numbers whose only prime factors are 2, 3 or 5.
+The sequence 1, 2, 3, 4, 5, 6, 8, 9, 10, 12, 15, … shows the first 11 ugly numbers.
+By convention, 1 is included.
+Write a program to find Nth Ugly Number.
+<br/> <b>Approach</b>
+<h3> Consider the min of multiples of 2 , 3 , 5 but only those multiples which are itself mutilple of 2,3,5 <br>
+For example multiples of 2 are 2,4,6,8,10,12,14,16<br> don't consider 14 because 14 = 2*7 <br/> so we are finding the multiples of 2,3,5 which are multiples of 2,3,5 and that is what we store in dp array. <br/> we track the count of last multiple of 2,3,5 and every time we get the min we increase the count of that multiple.<br/>
+dp[] = [1->ptr2,ptr3,ptr5]  and min of (2*dp[ptr2],3*dp[ptr3],5*dp[ptr5]) is 2*dp[ptr2] so increase ptr2 by 1.  </h3>